 It’s a cluttered space with many contributors.
 Like going into an art gallery and finding anyone and everyone has stuck their art on every available surface.

 Sure, there’s good art in there.
-But, you need to sift through some really trashy stuff to find it.
+But, you need to sift through some real junk to find it.

 And if you haven’t accessed it for a few weeks, it seems to be quite snooty about letting you back in.
 At least that was our experience, as we were preparing for this article.
 We ended up having to reset both our personal and business passwords, after a moment of horror where it looked like our account had disappeared. (it hadn’t)